-ir g ir w a 3 p h to th Deficiencies in nternal governance and nvestment firm- wide control arrangements bose a medium- nigh level of risk to the viability of the investment firm.
+3 Deficiencies in internal governance and investment firm- wide control arrangements pose a medium- high level of risk to the viability of the investment firm.
 The investment firm's organisational structure and responsibilities are not fully transparent and risk taking is not fully separated from risk management and control functions.
 There are doubts about the appropriateness of the corporate culture, management of conflicts of interest and/or whistleblowing processes.
 There are doubts about the appropriateness of the composition and functioning of the management body.
 There are concerns that the remuneration policy may conflict with the investment firm's risk strategy and long-term interests.
 There are doubts about the appropriateness of the risk management framework and risk management processes.
 There are doubts about the appropriateness of the internal control framework and internal controls.
-There are doubts about the appropriateness of the internal control framework about the independence and effective operation of the internal risk management, compliance and audit functions.
+There are doubts about the appropriateness of the internal control framework about the appropriateness of information and audit functions.
 There are doubts about the appropriateness of information and communication technologies.
-There are doubts about the appropriateness of information and contingency planning.
-Deficiencies in internal governance and investment firm- wide control arrangements pose a high level of risk to the viability of the investment firm.
+There are doubts about the appropriateness of the arrangements for business continuity and contingency planning.
+4 Deficiencies in internal governance and investment firm- wide control arrangements pose a high level of risk to the viability of the investment firm.
 The investment firm's organisational structure and responsibilities are not transparent and risk-taking is not separated from risk management and control functions.
 The corporate culture, management of conflicts of interest and/ or whistleblowing processes are inappropriate.
 The composition and functioning of the management body are inappropriate.
 The remuneration policy conflicts with the investment firm's risk strategy and long-term interests.
 The risk management framework and the risk management processes are inappropriate.
 The internal risk management, compliance and/or audit function is not independent and/or the internal audit functions are not operating in accordance with established international standards and requirements; operations are not effective.
 The information and communication technologies are inappropriate.
-The information and contingency planning arrangements are inappropriate.
+The business continuity and contingency planning arrangements are inappropriate.